wahlemedia/tailwindcss-plugin-multiple-lines/README.md

 };
 ```
 The default configuration would create the following classes:
-The classes `.clamp-0` through `.clamp-9` are generated with the responsive prefix.
+The classes `.clamp-0` through `.clamp-9` are also generated with the responsive prefix.
 ```
 .clamp-0 {
     -webkit-line-clamp: unset